 Foreign Government Bonds May Actually Be the Best Way to Invest Money Short Term

 Just like Uncle Sam borrows money, including from ordinary people like you, other governments do too.
 The difference is this: U.S. T-bills and bonds are if you’ll excuse the pun, the gold standard of government debt.
 Other countries, particularly those in the Third World or suffering from political instability, aren’t quite as certain to pay back their loans on time.
+Foreign Government Bonds is amongst the best short term investment strategies if you are unsure on what to do with cash.

 As always, though, this increased risk means that they have to offer higher interest rates to get investors to bite.
 Take a look at the table below: